ForNeVeR/dotnet-licenses/README.md

   - `files_covered` (optional) — either a glob or an array of globs.
 This is optional, and files that are included into the current directory and covered by the REUSE specification are _automatically_ considered as covered in any case.
 So, this collection should only contain the generated/built files, and not the files that are copied as-is from the REUSE-covered set of files.

     Any file that's copied as-is is considered to be covered by the exact license according to its REUSE specification.
 Any additional file from `files_covered` is considered to be covered by the combination of all the licenses in the source (except the `exclude`d files).
+  - `patterns_covered` (optional) is a specification of the file patterns covered by a particular source.
+Currently supported patterns are listed below.

   Item with `type = "reuse"` should point to a set of licenses exactly covering the sources from which the covered packaged files are built.